Upcoming Children’s Theater in the DMV + Real Reviews

 DISNEY IN CONCERT: A Dream is a Wish transports audiences into the musical world of classic and contemporary Disney Animated Feature films to discover that dreams really do come true.
 Join YAA as we awaken a little mermaid who longs to be human, a lion cub who struggles to find his place in the circle of life, and two sisters who wish to warm a frozen relationship.

-4DMV Kids Review: Riveting performance by an all youth ensemble & cast!
+4DMV Kids’ Review: Riveting performance by an all youth ensemble & cast!
 YAA is the award-winning, premier youth talent development program in the DMV with classes and intensives for kids as early as 3rd grade.
 From instrumentalists to actors, singers and dancers, this nonprofit thrives on developing the skills of “theatre kids” throughout our area.

 I loved the varying levels of talent displayed throughout this performance.
 From the dancing and singing of the younger kids to the stage presence and voices of the older kids, the dynamic across the age groups drew me in from start to finish.
-Liv loved seeing the performance of Frozen, which was saved for last as well as seeing kids her own age on stage.
+My daughter loved seeing the performance of Frozen, which was saved for last as well as seeing kids her own age on stage.
 The actor who sang for Sebastian in The Little Mermaid among other roles was PHENOMENAL!
 These kids are definitely going places with the training received from YAA.

 Kids theater - SIX the Musical stage set